 - Castles/Palaces, Sightseeing Type

 - Half Day to Full Day Time to Spend

 Admission to the grounds is free, but some of the individual sites charge for entry.
 There are several types of combo tickets that will grant you entry into several buildings.
 Expect to pay 350 korun (or about $15.50) if you want to access all of the buildings.
 Audio guides and tour guides are available at an extra cost.
 Prague Castle is accessible by subway from the Hradcany station or you can take Tram 22 to the Pražský Hrad stop.
-You could also make the 25-minute walk to the area from Charles Bridge.
+You could also make the half-mile walk to the area from Charles Bridge.
 The complex is open from 6 a.m. to 10 p.m. daily; other historic buildings hold different hours that vary by season.
 Click here for more information.